bvata/bvata/README.md

 - 👋 Hi, I’m @bvata
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python html css javascript
 - 💞️ I’m looking to collaborate on new projects
 - 📫 How to reach me vatabesjan98@gmail.com